Immigration New Zealand (eMedical)

 I will have my period on the day of my medical, can I still go ahead with the appointment?

 We advise you to book when you are not on your period.
 A sample of urine is taken on the day and must be clear of blood; otherwise, you will have to visit again to perform the urine test.

 Do you offer interpretation services?

 No, you must arrange for an interpreter or friend to be present during the examination if you are not fluent with written or spoken English.
-You may not bring your spouse, partner, family member, employer, immigration agent or lawyer, etc. or use any electronic device to interpret.
-Costs of an interpreter are the responsibility of the applicant.
+Please do not bring your spouse, partner, family member, employer, immigration agent or lawyer, etc. or use any electronic device to interpret.
+Any costs of interpretation services must be met by the applicant.